gwynethpatrick985/rock_paper_scissors/README.md

 - A random move button in the options.
 - A less bland backdrop.
-- The Ability to enter names for each player.
+- The ability to enter names for each player.
 - Two player mode.